KindHealth/cybersecurity-audit-framework/README.md

 This work is all source controlled.
 Make changes, make suggestions, open issues, cite sources.
 Don't be afraid of breaking things.

 ## High-level Outline of framework
-* Education: who, what, why and how of an audit
+* Education: who, what, why and how of an audit.
+Who can provide it (certs of auditors, who can be involved and in what role).
+What it covers (standards used, expectations)
 * Requirements: If this project was a software application, the reqs are the input.
 How does the framework deal with requirements?
 How are they categorized, and how does it change the testing?
 * Agreements: Rules of Engagement, NDA's, SLA, contracts, etc.
 * Testing: The actual auditing